Teuri Island: Overview

 The island's cliff-lined northwest coast serves as a breeding ground for common guillemot, Rhinoceros Auklet, Spectacled Guillemot, Japanese cormorant, and slaty-backed gull.
 For this reason, on August 8, 1939, Teuri island was appointed as a natural monument and now is known as "Teuri Island seabird breeding ground".
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International for its seabird colonies.

 On March 31, 1982, Teuri island was designated part of the Wildlife Protection Areas in Japan.
-In Haboro town, in order to protect the wildlife such as seabirds, measures were taken since April 2012 to control the increase of the local population of stray cats.
+In Haboro town, in order to protect wildlife such as seabirds, measures have been taken since April 2012 to control the increase of the local population of stray cats.

-Currently, the Teuri island is an island covered with green, but since the Meiji era, most of the forest in the island was lost due to settlers and the often occurrence of forest fires.
+Currently, Teuri island is covered with greenery, but in the Meiji era, most of the forest in the island was lost due to settlers and the frequent occurrence of forest fires.
 After World War II, Hokkaido began a land restoration project in order to reforest the island after the previous damage.
 Owing to the harsh natural environment on the island, the land restoration project underwent some difficulty, but the results were finally seen by August 1, 1990.
 The island is now designated as part of the Shokanbetsu-Teuri-Yagishiri Quasi-National Park as one of the must-see sightseeing places in Japan.